Computations of volumes in five candidates elections: Condorcet classes

 \section{Condorcet classes}

 A voting outcome without ties imposes an asymmetric binary relation on the $n$ candidates that we call a \emph{Condorcet configuration}.
+A Condorcet configuration is also called a \emph{dominance relation}, according to \cite{BBH}.
 Evidently there are $2^{\binom{n}{2}}$ such configurations.
 The permutation group $S_n$ acts on the set of configurations by permuting the candidates.
 We call the orbits of this action \emph{Condorcet classes}.
 For $n=4$ the classes and their probabilities are discussed in \cite{BIS4cand}.

 From the graph theoretical viewpoint the Condorcet configurations are nothing but simple directed complete graphs with $n$ labeled vertices, i.e., graphs with $n$ labeled vertices without loops, in which each two vertices are connected by a single directed edge.
+These graphs are also know as \emph{tournament graphs}.

+In this section we present the precise probabilities of the Condorcet classes under IAC.
+First we make a presentations of the classes, which is needed in order to understand a reduction critical to be made for the computations to be successful.

 For $n=5$ these Condorcet configurations fall into $12$ classes under the action of the group $S_5$.
 There are $6$ classes that have a Condorcet winner (CW) or a Condorcet loser (CL):

 here ``cyc'' stands for ``cycle''.
 For example, CW2nd3cyc denotes the class that has a Condorcet winner, a candidate in second position majorizing the remaining three, and the latter are ordered in a $3$-cycle.